arevolutioner/sillynium/ROADMAP.md

 This comes with quite some complexity however.
 The current working approach to achieve this is as follows:
 - Load URL via Selenium Webdriver
 - Retrieve webpage body's scrollheight and scrollwidth values
-- Inject a transparent canvas into webpage, with dimensions the exact size of the page body
+- Inject a transparent iframe into webpage, with dimensions the exact size of the page body, and position matching body
+- irfame src is a srcdoc, which contains an HTML doc, which contains a canvas and javascript to draw to that canvas
-- Set canvas z-index very high, to place it as the top-most element in the page
+- Set iframe z-index very high, to place it as the top-most element in the page
-- Inject inline JavaScript functions to create the drawing functionality of the canvas
+- iframe and canvas are both transparent, so page beneath can still be seen

 *As crazy as it sounds*, ***it works!*** The webpage can be drawn on!
 But there is still work to be done!

-The Canvas and HTML content is developed in a completely separate file called [draw_rect.html](HTML\CSS\JS/draw_rect.html).
+The iframe content is developed in a completely separate file called [draw_rect.html](HTML\CSS\JS/draw_rect.html).
 The way to achieve desired functionality is to ensure it works in isolation (ie: If I load [draw_rect.html](HTML\CSS\JS/draw_rect.html), can I draw on the screen?).
-When this file works, the content is ported over to the [sillynium.py](sillynium.py) file and executed via driver.execute_script().
+When this file works, the iframe content is ported over to the [sillynium.py](sillynium.py) file and executed via driver.execute_script().

 ***Easy right?***